-The principal indication for Day 5 or blastocyst transfer is the reduction of ART associated multiple pregnancy.
+The principal indication for Day 5 or blastocyst transfer is the reduction of ART-associated multiple pregnancies.
 There is also some evidence suggesting slightly better pregnancy rates, since only the “best of the best” embryos make it to the blastocyst stage of development.

 Natural hatching of a blastocyst is a critical component of the physiologic events culminating in implantation.
 Conversely, the failure to hatch may be one of the many factors limiting human reproductive efficiency.
 The clinical application of assisted hatching has been proposed as one approach toward the enhancement of implantation and pregnancy rates following in vitro fertilization.

 Success rates following the use of assisted hatching in different ART programs have varied considerably.
 At ACFS, we have found improved success with AH in a number of clinical circumstances.
-Well-designed studies suggest that assisted hatching might best be used in patients > 38 years old ,multiple prior failed IVF cycles, elevated FSH levels and transferring of thawed embryos.
+Well-designed studies suggest that assisted hatching might best be used in patients > 38 years old, with multiple prior failed IVF cycles, elevated FSH levels, and transferring of thawed embryos.

-The ability to limit the number of embryos or eggs transferred is an effective approach to limit multiple pregnancies.
-The Society for Assisted Reproductive Technology (SART) and the American Society for Reproductive Medicine (ASRM) have published guidelines recommending an optimal number of embryos for transfer based on patient age, embryo quality, and other criteria.
+The ability to limit the number of embryos or eggs transferred is an effective approach to limiting multiple pregnancies.
+The Society for Assisted Reproductive Technology (SART) and the American Society for Reproductive Medicine (ASRM) has published guidelines recommending an optimal number of embryos for transfer based on patient age, embryo quality, and other criteria.

 The ultimate goal is to achieve a high pregnancy rate while transferring a single embryo.
 Recent laboratory improvements have allowed programs to transfer two embryos while maintaining acceptable pregnancy rates.
 Eventually, the transfer of one embryo will resolve the issues surrounding multiple pregnancies.

 SART is setting the standards for the practice of IVF and provides its members with many guidelines for the continuing improvement of the practice of IVF.
-Guidelines for ovarian stimulation, numbers of embryos to transfer and the appropriate use of donor gametes are examples of a few of such guidelines.
-In addition, guidelines regarding ethical considerations, laboratory practice and proper advertising are also published.
+Guidelines for ovarian stimulation, the number of embryos to transfer and the appropriate use of donor gametes are examples of a few of such guidelines.
+In addition, guidelines regarding ethical considerations, laboratory practice, and proper advertising are also published.
 SART members are obligated to abide by these guidelines.